samsartor/pose-review/README.md

    - If you have a windows machine, you may run into difficulty with your ExecutionPolicy.
 If you do, run:
      - `Get-ExecutionPolicy`

-     This will tell you the system's current configuration (call it '<RESULT>').
+     This will tell you the system's current configuration (call it \<RESULT\>).
 To run "yarn install", you will likely have to run:
      - `Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned`

      Aftwerwards, you may switch it back to the previous configuration, if desired, with: